MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 # Getting started

-To help remove the manual setup process that is time consuming and repetitive when you have a set of users to deliver the workshop to the Automation kit includes a set of automation scripts to help you set up isolated environments for each attendee.
-This approach is taken so that each learner is isolated from each other and doesn't get impacted by other learners.
-This instructor guide assumes that you use one of the following methods to set up and run the automation scripts:
+The Automation kit includes a set of automation scripts to help you set up isolated environments for each attendee, reducing the amount of time required for setup.

+This guide assumes that you use one of the following methods to set up and run the automation scripts:

 - **Local install** - you have the ability to install the required components on your local environment.
 - **Docker install** - You have the ability to run and build a docker image to install components for learners.